kilna/MIT-Link-License/README.md

 Project Name, Copyright © 2024 Owner Name http://project.url
 ```

-As an example, to comply with the license, Software that presents HTML
+Software that presents HTML output to users would include a hyperlink as
-output to users would include a hyperlink as follows on the primary user
+follows on the primary user interface page, in a manner than is not obscured
-interface page, in a manner than is not obscured (typically in a page footer):
+(typically in a page footer), to comply with the license:

 ```
 <a href="http://project.url">Project Name, Copyright © 2024 Owner Name</a>